-The HABCS is a dynamic, community-based cohort study initiated in 2008 that has expanded from nine longevity regions in 2008 to 18 longevity regions by $2021^{[23,24]}$ .
-This study included data from a comprehensive cohort of participants in 2021 (n=6,421).
-Participants aged < 65 years (n=37), those lacking muscle mass or presenting invalid values (n=1,567), those with missing or invalid anthropometric measurements (height or weight) (n=66), and those with missing or invalid values for WBC and PLT counts (n=667) were excluded.
+The HABCS is a dynamic, community-based cohort study initiated in 2008 that has expanded from nine longevity regions in 2008 to 18 longevity regions by 2021[23,24].
+This study included data from a comprehensive cohort of participants in 2021 (n =6,421).
+Participants aged < 65 years (n = 37), those lacking muscle mass or presenting invalid values (n = 1,567), those with missing or invalid anthropometric measurements (height or weight) (n = 66), and those with missing or invalid values for WBC and PLT counts (n = 667) were excluded.
 Additionally, 51 participants who self-reported a cancer diagnosis were excluded, resulting in a total sample size of 4,033 participants (Figure 1).
+The HABCS was approved by the Ethics Committee of the National Institute of Environmental Health, Chinese Center for Disease Control and Prevention (201922), and all participants or their proxy respondents provided informed consent.